 District 3 may submit unfunded applications from villages and townships with populations of less than 5,000 to OPWC to compete statewide for Small Government Program funds.
 The evaluation is performed by OPWC according to a different set of criteria.
-District 3 may submit up to five applications, ranked by priority, for consideration.
-OPWC reviews applications for eligibility, notifies the applicants of receipt, and gives them up to one week to confirm their intent to apply.
+District 3 may submit up to seven applications, ranked by priority, for consideration.
+OPWC reviews applications for eligibility and notifies the applicants of receipt.
 Confirmed applicants will have 30 days to provide required and/or additional documentation according to the Small Government Program requirements and methodology.